openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 15: Light Zone Control Mode

 Light Zone Control Mode
-Controls if the Light Zones should operate in Switch or Dimmer Mode (only used in Button Modes 0, 1 and 2):
-0 – All Light Zones in Dimmer Mode (default) 1 – All Light Zones in Switch Mode

-To control Light Zone switch mode individually, add any of the following values to enable switch mode individually (dimmer is default):
-2 – Light Zone 1 Switch Mode
-4 – Light Zone 2 Switch Mode
-8 – Light Zone 3 Switch Mode
-16 – Light Zone 4 Switch Mode
-Example: A value of 10 (8 + 2) enables switch mode in Light Zone 1 and 3.
+<p&gtControls if the Light Zones should operate in Switch or Dimmer Mode (only used in Button Modes 0, 1 and 2):<br /&gt0 – All Light Zones in Dimmer Mode (default) 1 – All Light Zones in Switch Mode</p&gt <p&gtTo control Light Zone switch mode individually, add any of the following values to enable switch mode individually (dimmer is default):<br /&gt2 – Light Zone 1 Switch Mode<br /&gt4 – Light Zone 2 Switch Mode<br /&gt8 – Light Zone 3 Switch Mode<br /&gt16 – Light Zone 4 Switch Mode<br /&gtExample: A value of 10 (8 + 2) enables switch mode in Light Zone 1 and 3.</p&gt
 Values in the range 0 to 30 may be set.

 The manufacturer defined default value is ```0```.